D

 Key executives include:

-• Mark Johnson – President
+• Mark Johnson – Senior Vice President and Chief Financial Officer

 Data complied by narrative technology.
 May contain errors